-Definition 1.7.
-We say that a graph F is a \mathcal{B} -graph if every component of F is a subgraph of a broom.
-(A broom is a tree made from a path of length two by connecting to one of its endpoints an arbitrary number of leaves, called hairs of the broom.)
-We say that F is a \mathcal{C}^ -graph if every component of F is either a subgraph of an odd cycle or a star.
+Definition 1.8.
+A broom is a tree made from a path of length two by connecting to one of its endpoints an arbitrary number of leaves, called hairs of the broom.
+We say that a graph F is a $\mathcal{B}$ -graph if every component of F is a subgraph of a broom.